marcas77/2019-FOAM-WILDFIRE/README.md

   One simulation where just the middle cell is burning initially and run and animate the simulation in which there is lightning.
 (Give a three different lightning examples with trees having no immunity.)

-  Include a few others of your choice, discuss the short comings of this cellular automata model.
+  Include a few others of your choice, discuss the short comings of this cellular automata model."